pandey-ankit/coherence-demo/04-open-tracing/open-tracing.md

   ![Step 3](images/step-3.png "Step 3")

 4. Expand the `BackupAll.request` and the `BackupAll.process`.

-The `BackupAll.request` is the member on which the primary data resides and requests the backup.
+   1. The `BackupAll.request` is the member on which the primary data resides and this member requests the backup.
 In our case, member 1.
-The `BackupAll.process` is where the backup is processed and located, which in our case is member 2.
+   2. The `BackupAll.process` is where the backup is processed and located, which in our case is member 2.
-   This shows how Coherence will not location the primary and backup data in the same place for high-availability.
+   This shows how Coherence will not locate the primary and backup data in the same place to ensure high-availability.

   ![Step 4](images/step-4.png "Step 4")